Coming soon

 Current portfolio overview

-The investments are split across different sectors including software & computer services, media, and consumer goods.
+Investors should note that three companies are currently held at nil value, contributing to a concentrated portfolio, with nearly half of the portfolio invested in its ten largest holdings (February 2025).
+However, it is split across different sectors including business services, consumer, and software.
 Please note: in the chart below some of the sectors may only include one company.

 Example of portfolio companies